-You have a right not to be treated less favourably as regards the terms of your contract and you should receive no less than the pro-rata the pay you would get as a full time worker.
-However, there are special rules on overtime working, and remember that an employer may be able to justify the less favourable treatment if it is necessary and appropriate.
+You have a right not to be treated less favourably in the terms of your contract and you should receive no less than the pro-rata the pay you would get as a full time worker.
+If your pay cut is more than the pro-rata pay that you would get as a full time worker, then your employer may be treating you less favourably.

 However, many employers will refuse a flexible working request and offer alternative jobs on a part time basis to women returning from maternity leave.